 Unilever Uses AI in Marketing

-Consumer goods company Unilever uses AI data centers across the globe to synthesize insights from a range of sources, including social listening, CRM, and traditional marketing research.
-Using this technology, Unilever discovered a link between ice cream and breakfast: at least 50 songs in the public domain include lyrics that talk about “ice cream for breakfast,” and businesses like Dunkin’ Donuts are already selling ice cream in the morning.
+Consumer goods company Unilever uses AI data centers across the globe to synthesize insights from various sources, including social listening, CRM, and traditional marketing research.
+Using this technology, Unilever discovered a link between ice cream and breakfast: at least 50 songs in the public domain include lyrics about “ice cream for breakfast,” and businesses like Dunkin’ Donuts are already selling ice cream in the morning.

 Unilever took this insight and developed a range of cereal-flavored ice creams (including Fruit Loop and Frozen Flakes) for the Ben & Jerry’s brand.